Transport in the United Arab Emirates: Rail

 Etihad Rail is a state-owned company, and is the national railway company.
 It was set up in 2009 to manage a national-level freight and passenger rail network within the country, and later to other nations of the Gulf Cooperation Council as part of Gulf Railway.
 The first phase of the system is complete and freight service has begun.
 The second phase will connect the railway to Mussafah, Khalifa and Jebel Ali ports in Dubai, and is planned to connect to the Saudi and Omani borders.
 In January 2016, construction of phase two was suspended for re-evaluation, while service on phase one continued.
 Costing approximately US$10 billion, the three-stage rail system is planned to have 1200 km of railway connecting cities in UAE and linking to other Gulf countries.
 Abu Dhabi, Al Ain, Dubai, Sharjah, Fujairah, Ras Al Khaimah and Khor Fakkan will be linked by Etihad Rail when construction is completed.

 The Dubai Metro has operated since 2009, and the Abu Dhabi Metro is currently under construction.

 The Dubai Tram was launched in November 2014, and operates mainly in the Dubai Marina with new stations being constructed.
 Another tram system is being planned for Sharjah and Ajman.

 A high-speed train project connecting Abu Dhabi and Dubai was announced in January 2025.

+On June 30th 2026, Etihad Rail began passenger railway services.